n00py/pOSt-eX/README.md

-# MailPersist - Post-exploitation script for MacOS persistance
+# MailPersist - Post-exploitation script for OS X persistance

 ## ABOUT:
 This script creates a new rule in the MacOS Mail application to automatically trigger an appleScript payload when an email is recieved using a trigger word in the subject of the email.

 ## INSTALL:

-All dependancies are met on a default installation of MacOS.
-With that said, you will likely want to use EmPyre to create your appleScript payload. https://github.com/adaptivethreat/EmPyre
+All dependancies are met on a default installation of OS X.  With that said, you will likely want to use EmPyre to create your appleScript payload. https://github.com/adaptivethreat/EmPyre

 ## USAGE: